data301-2021-summer2/Group-43-Project/CODE_OF_CONDUCT.md

   and learning from the experience
 * Focusing on what is best not just for us as individuals, but for the overall community
+* Communicating consistently by asking questions, asking for clarification and leaving assumptions in DOS.

 Examples of unacceptable behavior include: